QingbiaoLi/QingbiaoLi.github.io/_pages/about.md

 <p> <b>Vision</b>: I believe that technology should contribute to humanity toward a healthier, safer, and higher quality of life.

 I am an enthusiast and believer in the new revolution for robotics (Artificial General Intelligence for Robotics).
 I believe that the 'real2sim (meta-verse) and sim2real' can bring the community (machine learning, computer vision and graphics, and robotics) towards the era of technology beyond first-principle-based methods and control theory.
 I believe robotics can be one of the solutions for population aging via autonomous human-robot collaboration.
+Yet, there is a huge research gap towards revolution.

 I am a part-time researcher in AI for Health and Science (medical imaging and intro-operative imaging for surgical robotics).  </p>